News

 Bradley Greenside: Greenside plays out of Tangle Creek, and is best known for winning the 2023 Ontario Champion of Champions tournament.
 That qualified him for the Ontario Men’s Amateur later that year, where he’s finished in the top 50 in back-to-back years to bring him back for 2025 at Deerhurst.

 David Kowalewski: another 16-year-old, he’s no stranger to big tournaments.
-He played in last year’s Ontario Men’s Match Play, and later won the GBSSA regional with Maple Ridge SSEarlier this year he missed the cut at a Canadian Open regional qualifier by three strokes.
-He qualified for this tournament with a top 8 at May 28 qualifier at Redcrest.
+He played in last year’s Ontario Men’s Match Play, and later won the GBSSA regional with Maple Ridge SS.
+Earlier this year he missed the cut at a Canadian Open regional qualifier by three strokes and qualified for this tournament with a top-eight finish at the May 28 qualifier at Redcrest.

 Joshua Taylor: a former member of Georgian College’s golf team, he qualified for this tournament by way of winning the Ontario Public Amateur in 2024.